 Are Radiators Safe for Cats?

 Your cat would need to spend a lot of time in direct contact with a radiator to be scalded.
-However, as cats are unlikely to realize that it’s too hot before it’s too late, you’ll need to step in.
-If your cat falls asleep on a radiator, then it is especially likely to end up getting burned.
+However, as cats are unlikely to realize that it’s too hot before it’s too late, you’ll need to step in after a while.
+If your cat falls asleep on a radiator, it’s more likely to get burned.

 Other health concerns arise from spending too much time on a radiator, too.
-Your cat’s skin will likely dry out.
-This will leave your cat feeling particularly itchy and uncomfortable.
+Your cat’s skin will likely dry out, and this will leave your cat feeling particularly itchy and uncomfortable.

-A radiator cover for your cat will minimize any risks.
+A radiator cover for your cat will minimize the risk.
 Laying a thick, non-flammable blanket on a radiator makes a cozy perch for your cat.

 Your cat can then doze on the radiator without sitting directly on it.
 However, you should still apply a radiator cover for your cat’s protection.

 Your cat may need some convincing that it should use a radiator bed.
-Ensure that the cushion is comfortable.
-Felines can be picky when it comes to their comfort.
+Ensure that the cushion is soft and comfortable.

 Are Portable Heaters Safe for Cats?

 Choosing the right model is pivotal if you have a cat.
 Some heaters are more feline-friendly than others.
 Safety features in a portable heater include:

 - Automatic shutdown.
 Find a heater that turns itself off if tipped over.
 This way, clumsy cats cannot burn down your house.

 - Timer operation If you can set your heater to turn on and off at particular times, so much the better.
 Heat it while your cat is asleep and switch it off while they’re roaming.

 - Oscillation.
 A heater that rotates will distribute warmth around the room.
 This means that your cat is less likely to sit on it, risking burns.

 - Thermostat.
 Any quality heater will have multiple temperature settings.
 A built-in thermostat, which adjusts according to the ambient temperature, is ideal.

 - Ceramic coating.
 A ceramic coating will be cool to the touch.
 This minimizes the risk of your cat burning himself when he passes by.